 The getDowntown program provides resources for employers and their employees working within the City of Ann Arbor’s downtown boundaries.
 The go!pass program allows employees to pay only $10 for an annual bus pass, translates into a car-free commute into the downtown corridor and significant annual savings.
 Additionally, the program provides resources and events to educate and inform commuters about alternate transportation options in the City of Ann Arbor.

 Businesses looking to cut costs and reduce emissions associated with vehicle operations can take a variety of steps to ensure optimal fleet performance.
-Learn more about specific actions you can take to promote fuel efficiency and ensure proper maintenance for your fleet of vehicles.
 For businesses ready to take their fleet beyond the basics, there are significant economic and environmental benefits from the adoption of alternative fuels and advanced technology vehicles.
 Clean Energy Coalition offers personalized fleet consultations and can work with your company to assess the best strategy for your individual fleet.

 Need a car for your office, but only sometimes?
 Zipcar for business might just be the perfect solution for your company.